Predicting the future with magnons: Introduction

-An overview of the experimental principle is shown in Fig.~\ref{fig:principle}.
-A time-series input, encoded in a microwave current via frequency modulation, is injected into a micro-antenna for exciting the magnetization in a Ni$_{81}$Fe$_{19}$ microdisk.
-The magnetic ground state is a vortex, where magnetic moments curl in-plane around an out-of-plane vortex core.
-Nonlinear scattering processes between various magnon modes inside the disk project this one-dimensional, serial input signal into a higher-dimensional spectral output, which is probed via micro-focused Brillouin light scattering (BLS).
-The resulting data stream is used to train a simple linear readout, enabling accurate prediction of the future trajectory of the input time series.
+Here, we demonstrate chaotic time-series prediction using a magnon-scattering reservoir (MSR) operating with modal multiplexing~\cite{korber2023pattern,heinsBenchmarkingMagnonscatteringReservoir2025}.
+As shown in Fig.~\ref{fig:principle}, the platform consists of a Ni$_{81}$Fe$_{19}$ microdisk in the magnetic vortex state~\cite{cowburnSingleDomainCircularNanomagnets1999,scholzTransitionSingledomainVortex2003}, where magnetic moments curl in-plane around an out-of-plane vortex core.
+A time-series input, encoded in a microwave current via frequency modulation, is injected into a microwave antenna for exciting the magnetization inside the vortex-state disk.
+Strong intrinsic nonlinear scattering between various magnon modes project this one-dimensional, serial input signal into a higher-dimensional spectral output which is used to train a simple linear readout.
+Our results show that the MSR reliably forecasts the dynamics described by the Mackey-Glass equation, even when only relying on a single unseen spectrum, and establish magnon-based reservoirs as a physical computing platform for real-time prediction of complex dynamics.